The Best Oklahoma Homeowners Insurance Company

 We also tried to answer all the questions that a new home buyer might have by using the educational materials on each website, and then we reached out via phone and online to get a quote from each company, based on the average asking price for a home in Oklahoma City.
 Finally, we took note of what (if any) discounts were available from each company, as well as the scope and breadth of their coverage.

 Farmers was nothing if not consistent: Both J.D.
-Power and Consumer Reports ranked it in the middle of our contenders for customer service, timely payment, and overall.
-It also received “A” ratings from Moody’s, A.M.
-Best, and S&P Global, indicating that it's on financially solid ground and have the resources to pay out multiple claims if there is a catastrophic event in your area.
+Power and Consumer Reports ranked it in the middle of our contenders for customer service, timely payment, and overall satisfaction, and it received “A” ratings from Moody’s, A.M.
+Best, and S&P Global, indicating that it will have the resources to pay out multiple claims if needed.

 Getting an online quote was no problem on Farmers’ website, and we found a very detailed FAQ section with lots of good information on topics of interest to Oklahoma homeowners, including whole sections on earthquakes and floods, neither of which are covered in standard policies.
-An agent followed up with a phone call almost immediately, and he was able to tweak our estimate and save us a few dollars.
+After we requested a quote, an agent followed up with a phone call almost immediately, and he was able to tweak our estimate and save us a few dollars.

-Farmers gave us the most comprehensive quote of any of the companies we worked with: ten pages long and including a glossary, detailed billing options, and explanations in plain English of what your coverage included.
-For those new to the insurance market, it would be a real asset to have this information at your fingertips.
+Farmers gave us the most comprehensive quote of any of the companies we worked with: ten pages long and including a glossary, detailed billing options, and simple explanations of what our coverage included.
 Its prices were mid-range, based on valuing our home (which was on the market for $125K) at $176K.
-Farmers also ranked in the middle of the range on number of discounts offered, with one in particular that stood out: If your house is Energy Star, EPA, or LEED-certified, AKA “green,” you qualify for a discount, too.
+Farmers also ranked in the middle of the pack on the number of discounts offered, but one in particular that stood out: If your house is Energy Star, EPA, or LEED-certified, AKA “green,” you can save money.

 State Farm is the most popular homeowner’s insurance company in Oklahoma, with 28 percent of the market share.
 It scored a very good four out of five overall from consumer advocate website J.D.
 Power and three out of five for the claims experience.
 Consumer Reports echoes that, with a “very good” rating for both claims and timely payment and a Reader Score of 82.
 That’s not as high as two others on our list (Liberty Mutual and USAA), but it’s still commendable.

-State Farm’s quote on our Oklahoma City house was the highest of the five insurers, partly because it estimated a high replacement cost value of $211K on the property, which was selling for $125.
+State Farm’s quote on our Oklahoma City house was the highest of the five insurers, partly because it estimated a high replacement cost value of $211K on the property, which was selling for $125K.
 Replacement value is often higher than selling price, of course, but we thought it was skewing the numbers a little higher than necessary.
 Our other contenders’ estimates ranged in the $160–195K range.
-Farmers, for example, estimated 176K, while Liberty Mutual suggested $161K.

 State Farm’s website was easy to use and we obtained an online quote with no problems.
 The agent we spoke to kindly answered all our questions, and when we inquired about adding earthquake coverage, sent us a revised estimate almost immediately.
 The site’s blog, called “Simple Insights,” offers a wealth of information on homeowner interests, from how to do a home safety audit to designing a safe room.
 Rounding out its offerings is the clever HomeIndex home inventory tool, which allows you to keep track of all your belongings, and which can be sent to your agent if the need arises.